 // console.log(getFirstChar(null)); // Runtime error

-is not handled properly, so use it cautiously.
+! operator is used to assert that str is non-null.null is not handled properly, so use it cautiously.

 T

-Interfaces can have optional properties, which might be undefined
+Interfaces can have optional properties, which might be undefined.

 interface User {